vyhuholl/42_push_swap/README.md

 I implemented a quicksort algorithm:<br><br>

 1. Pivot element is selected.
-2. Partition: all elements of stack A with values less than the pivot are pushed to stack B, all elements of stack B with values greater than the pivot are pushed to stack A.
+2. Partition: all elements of stack A with values less than the pivot are pushed to stack B, all elements of stack B with values greater than the pivot are pushed to stack A (via push and rotate operations).
 3. Stack A is sorted recursively.
 4. Stack B is sorted recursively.